How to Start Your Own LLC in Alabama - Complete Guide

 Manager-Managed LLC

-If no structure is specified in the Certificate of Formation, Alabama defaults to member-managed.
+In case of omitting any structure in the Certificate of Formation, Alabama uses member-managed.

-4. File a Certificate of Formation with the State of Alabama
+4. Register a Certificate of Formation in Alabama State

 Filing Fees